vafekt/obsidian/Doctoral subjects/DPC-BSZ.md

 		    - Iris Scanners
 		    - Voice Recognition
 		    - Keystroke Dynamics (typing rhythm)
+	- **Certificate-based authentication**
+		- This method verifies the user’s or machine’s identity by using digital certificates.
+A digital certificate is an electronic document typically issued by a trusted third-party authority.
+They contain the user's digital identity, a public key, and the digital signature of the certification authority.
 	- **Multi-factor Authentication (MFA)**
 		- MFA strengthens security by combining two or more of the categories above.
 For instance, using a password along with a fingerprint scan for added security.
 	- Authentication can be one-way or both ways